-In this episode, Van Denbos gives a blow-by-blow account of the encounter.
+In this episode of Out and Back, Van Denbos gives a blow-by-blow account of the encounter.
 Though his injuries took months to heal, he explains that he felt no animosity for the mother bear and was relieved that wildlife officials spared her life following the attack.

 Montana based journalist Todd Wilkinson says this decision to let Griz 399 and her cubs live proved to be a pivotal moment in grizzly bear recovery in the Greater Yellowstone ecosystem.
 Since then, Griz 399 has expanded her ever-growing family tree, producing multiple sets of healthy and vibrant cubs.

-“She’s been this amazingly fertile bear, and the cub production comes from a mother that’s getting good nutrition,” Wilkinson says.
+“She’s been this amazingly fertile bear, and the cub production comes from a mother that’s getting good nutrition,” Wilkinson told us in 2020.
 “The number that’s been used is seven litters, including three sets of triplets, plus one quadruplet.”

-At 24 years old, Griz 399 has become a grandmother bear many times over.
-Everyone was surprised when she woke from hibernation this spring with four cubs — a highly unusual event in bear reproduction.
+At 27 years old, Griz 399 has become a grandmother bear many times over.
+Everyone was surprised when she woke from hibernation in 2020 with four cubs — a highly unusual event in bear reproduction.
 Now that she’s long in the tooth, her fans are wondering how long she’ll live.

 Don’t miss this episode as Wilkinson and Mangelsen discuss the many dangers grizzly bears face in the lower 48.
 They dive into Griz 399’s ability to adapt, crediting her intelligence for her long life and survival against the odds.
 Tune in to hear the details of why Griz 399 sticks so close to the road, what kind of mother she has become, and how you may or may not see this famous bruin if you visit the park.